 Labor supply, labor demand, and their interaction in the determination of wage rates are the points of examination for this course.
 Wage differentials are examined in light of market, institutional, and sociological factors.
 Discussions of labor unions and their economic effects are held as are examinations of macroeconomic topics such as unemployment and inflation.
+3.000

-ECN 327: INTERNATIONAL ECONOMICS
+ECN 327 : INTERNATIONAL ECONOMICS

 This course examines the theoretical bases for international trade. comparative advantages, and the Heckscher-Ohlin model.
 The effect of trade barriers on the world economy is also explored.
 The importance of trade in the world economy. the mechanism of international payments, and the nature of fixed and flexible exchange rate systems are studied.
 The firm's decision making process in entering a market in a foreign country is examined.
 The course also examines the cultural, historical and political environments that impact multinational firms' operations.
+3.000-4 or permission of instructor.

-ECN 345: AMERICAN ECONOMIC HISTORY
+ECN 345 : AMERICAN ECONOMIC HISTORY